Skip to Content

 Getting the Right Diagnosis

-6. Genetic testing and brain imaging if applicable
+• Genetic testing and brain imaging (if needed)

-The NDIS Role with Developmental Delays and Intellectual Disabilities
+How the NDIS Supports Children with Developmental Delays and Intellectual Disabilities

 • Speech therapy